contactopensource/contactopensource/api/README.md

 * To improve maintainability and clarity, such as using present tense full words like `birth_date` rather than past tense `born_on` or abbreviation `dob`.

+## api.yml attribute keys

+* null: Can the attribute be null?
+Examples: the missing value NULL or missing value nil.
+This setting affects the database table attribute, and also application validation logic.

+* blank: Can the attribute be blank?
+Examples: the empty string "" or the empty array [].
+This setting affects the database table attribute, and also application validation logic.

+* db_name: The attribute's database column name.
+Default is attribute.id.

+* db_comment: The attribute's database column comment.
+Default is attribute.summary.
+This is useful for documentation for developers who look directly at databases.

+* db_default: The attribute's database default value.
+This can be a literal value or a database function, such as the PostgreSQL function `NOW()` that returns the current date and time.

+* db_index: The attribute's database index type, such as "b-tree", "hash", "gist", "sp-gist", "gin", "brin".
+Notice: this meaning may change in the future.

+* db_tablespace: The name of the database tablespace to use for this attribute's index, if this attribute is indexed.
+The default is the project’s DEFAULT_INDEX_TABLESPACE setting, if set, or the db_tablespace of the model, if any.
+If the backend doesn’t support tablespaces for indexes, this option is ignored.